Master (MS) in Nursing

 Additional criteria for international students:

-• Proof of English proficiency (such as official TOEFL, IELTS or PTE Academic scores), International Student Financial Statement Form and supporting financial documentation (such as official bank statements or official scholarship or sponsorship letters) are required.
-Details are on the Graduate Admissions International Students Requirements webpage.
+• Proof of English proficiency (official TOEFL, IELTS or PTE Academic scores), International Student Financial Statement Form and supporting financial documentation (such as official bank statements or scholarship/sponsorship letters); details are on the Graduate Admissions International Students Requirements webpage

 • Any U.S. student applicant may be admitted "regular admit-additional advising" (formerly known as "conditional admission") by the Decker School.
 By definition, this category of admission means the applicant lacks required application criteria.

-• U.S. students who do not advance from a regular-additional advising ("conditional") to regular admission status in a timely manner (i.e., failure to meet the department's conditional admission requirements) will find their registration blocked and possibly risk program dismissal.
+• U.S. students who do not advance from a regular-additional advising ("conditional") to regular admission status promptly (i.e., failure to meet the department's conditional admission requirements) will be block from registration and possibly risk program dismissal.

 • International student applicants who have not met minimum TOEFL, IELTS or PTE Academic score requirements may be recommended for an offer of admission from the Decker School of Nursing, but will be granted only provisional admission by the Graduate School.